 A single cultural gaffe in an initial contact can reduce or eliminate the possibility of a second contact.
 In effect, a bad first impression can ruin any chance of a new relationship, a successful negotiation or an eminent business deal.

-When your verbal and nonverbal communication styles and approches take our definition of culture into account, you have made a giant step toward blending in our surroundings.
+When your verbal and nonverbal communication styles and approches take our definition of culture into account, you have made a giant step toward blending in our surroundings and our appreciation.